joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 AZUREBICEPHERE-77a108f508fe8856fddc47a68891e2de

-Your resources _(App Service, Storage account with File Share)_ should now be deployed, we can now close our trusty Cloud Shell.
+Your resources _(App Service, Storage account with File Share)_ should now be deployed, and we can now close our trusty Cloud Shell.

 ##### Deploy and configure WebApp as a Container